Rockstar (Dolly Parton album): Critical reception

 Rockstar received generally favorable reviews, holding a Metacritic score of 65/100, based on 18 reviews.
-The album was praised for its ambitious scope and Dolly Parton's ambitious tribute to rock and roll but were divided on its execution, particularly regarding the balance between original material and covers of classic rock songs.
+The album was praised for the ambitious scope of Dolly Parton's tribute to rock and roll but critics were divided on its execution, particularly regarding the balance between original material and covers of classic rock songs.

-Several critics responded positively to Rockstar's grand concept.
-American Songwriter and Classic Rock both awarded the album a perfect score, with the latter calling it "monumentally hideous, yet strangely glorious," emphasizing its extravagant nature and how its a "show for all ages."
-Rolling Stone praised Parton's "warmth and infectious enthusiasm," noting her collaborations with major rock icons added a celebratory feel to the record.
+Several critics responded positively to Rockstars grand concept.
+American Songwriter and Classic Rock both awarded the album a perfect score, with the latter calling it "monumentally hideous, yet strangely glorious", emphasizing its extravagant nature and how it's a "show for all ages".
+Rolling Stone praised Parton's "warmth and infectious enthusiasm", noting her collaborations with major rock icons added a celebratory feel to the record.
 However, Dolan also pointed out that while her new material was solid, it often failed to stand out among the well-known rock classics featured on the album.

 Other critics were more divided in their assessments.
 The Independent and AllMusic gave the album moderately positive ratings, acknowledging Parton's efforts to explore rock while suggesting that some tracks felt redundant or unnecessary.
 The Guardian was more critical, arguing that Rockstar missed an opportunity to reinterpret classic songs in a unique way, instead choosing to remain faithful to the originals without adding much innovation.
 The review noted that while Parton's voice remained strong, the album often felt more like an elaborate homage than a reinvention of the genre.

-Pitchfork, in one of the more negative reviews, rated the album 5.2/10, describing it as a "dense and star-studded collection that sounds like the millennium's most expensive karaoke party."
+Pitchfork, in one of the more negative reviews, rated the album 5.2/10, describing it as a "dense and star-studded collection that sounds like the millennium's most expensive karaoke party".
 The review criticized some of the covers for being too polished and overly reliant on their original arrangements rather than offering fresh takes.